John A. Galloway

-John A. Galloway (born December 8, 1928) is an endocrinologist who has made major contributions to the study and treatment of diabetes.
+John A. Galloway MD (December 8, 1928 – April 4, 2025) was an American endocrinologist who made major contributions to the study and treatment of diabetes.
 He was clinical research fellow and principal physician in charge of diabetes-related research at the Lilly Laboratory for Clinical Research.
 The holder of four patents and author of over 80 publications, Galloway also served as Professor of Medicine at the Indiana University School of Medicine.
+Galloway died on April 4, 2025, at the age of 96.

 Education

 Galloway was born in Omaha, Nebraska.
 He received a Bachelor of Arts degree from the University of Pennsylvania in 1950.
 After completing Reserve Officers' Training Corps program, he was commissioned in August, 1950, serving in the U.S. Army, including combat in Korea.
 He was released in August, 1952, to go to medical school, and graduated in 1956, from the University of Nebraska College of Medicine.
 He did his internship at Nebraska Methodist Hospital in Omaha and his residency in internal medicine at Temple University Hospital in Philadelphia.
 During his last year, he was the chief medical resident.
 He was then a fellow and instructor in endocrinology and diabetes at Temple, 1960-61.